James Bartholomew Blackwell: The Irish Legion

 General Humbert, then commandant of Brest, estimated in a mémoire to the Minister of War on 8 October 1800 that the number of Irish who had taken refuge in France after the failure of the French expeditions was between 1,000 and 1,500, and proposed their absorption into an Irish legion.
 The old Irish brigade had been disbanded at the beginning of the revolution.
 In 1803, however, war was resumed with England and Napoleon turned his attention to re-organising the military.
 On 13 August Napoleon signed a decree at Saint-Cloud for the formation of an Irish battalion.
 The colonel of the battalion, 'named by the first consul', was the now 43-year-old James Bartholomew Blackwell.
-However John G. Gallaher argues that: "Despite his title and rank, it was not Blackwell, but MacSheehy, who ran the Irish Legion.
+However, John G. Gallaher argues that: "Despite his title and rank, it was not Blackwell, but MacSheehy, who ran the Irish Legion.
 MacSheehy issued the orders of the day, secured promotions for the men, communicated with army headquarters, and made all serious decisions affecting the battalion."

-On 3 June 1804 the Council of Administration of the Legion was assembled to take the new oath to Napoleon who had been proclaimed emperor on 10 May.
+On 3 June 1804, the Council of Administration of the Legion was assembled to take the new oath to Napoleon who had been proclaimed emperor on 10 May.
 They also had to sign a report (the Procés Verbal) that declared that all the officers and men of the Legion had taken the oath.
 However Captain Thomas Corbett provoked trouble by declaring that he could not sign a document he knew to be false.
 Similarly, Captain Sweeney questioned whether the oath lessened in any way their Irish loyalty.
-Blackwell, who had signed the Procés Verbal, wrote to MacSheehy on the 6th saying that he "was of the same opinion as the other two members," and that he wished to retract his signature from the document.
+Blackwell, who had signed the Procès Verbal, wrote to MacSheehy on the 6th saying that he "was of the same opinion as the other two members", and that he wished to retract his signature from the document.
 MacSheehy recommended the removal from the Legion of Blackwell "for his feeble debauchery" and it consequently cost Blackwell his command.